History of the Jews in Germany: In reunited Germany (post-1990)

-A flagship moment for the burgeoning Jewish community in modern Germany occurred on 9 November 2006 (the 68th anniversary of Kristallnacht), when the newly constructed Ohel Jakob synagogue was dedicated in Munich, Germany.
-This is particularly crucial given the fact that Munich was once at the ideological heart of Nazi Germany.

-Jewish life in the capital Berlin is prospering, the Jewish community is growing, the Centrum Judaicum and several synagogues—including the largest in Germany—have been renovated and opened, and Berlin's annual week of Jewish culture and the Jewish Cultural Festival in Berlin, held for the 21st time, featuring concerts, exhibitions, public readings and discussions can only partially explain why Rabbi Yitzhak Ehrenberg of the orthodox Jewish community in Berlin states: "Orthodox Jewish life is alive in Berlin again. [...]
-Germany is the only European country with a growing Jewish community."
+On November 9, 2006 (the 68th anniversary of Kristallnacht), the Ohel Jakob synagogue was inaugurated in Munich, Germany - a city that was once an ideological core of Nazi Germany.
+In the capital Berlin, the Jewish community was growing at the same time with the Centrum Judaicum and several synagogues—including the largest in Germany—being renovated and opened.
+Berlin holds an annual week of Jewish culture and the Jewish Cultural Festival, featuring concerts, exhibitions, public readings and discussions.

 In spite of Germany's measures against right-wing groups and antisemites, a number of incidents have occurred in recent years.
 On 29 August 2012, in Berlin, Daniel Alter, a rabbi in visible Jewish garb, was physically attacked by a group of Arab youths, causing a head wound that required hospitalization.
 The rabbi was walking with his six-year-old daughter in downtown Berlin when the group asked if he was a Jew, and then proceeded to assault him.
 They also threatened to kill the rabbi's young daughter.
 On 9 November 2012, the 74th Kristallnacht anniversary, neo-Nazis in Greifswald vandalized the city's Holocaust memorial.
-Additionally, a group of Jewish children was taunted by unidentified young people on the basis of their religion.
+Additionally, a group of Jewish children attending a Chabad school was taunted by a group of unidentified young individuals on the basis of their religion.

 On 2 June 2013, a rabbi was physically assaulted by a group of six to eight "southern-looking" youths in a shopping mall in Offenbach.
 The rabbi took pictures of the attackers on his cellphone, but mall security and local police instructed him to delete the photos.
 The rabbi exited the mall, pursued by his attackers, and was driven away by an acquaintance.
 In Salzwedel, also in 2013, vandals painted swastikas and the words "Hitler now" on the exteriors of local houses.

 Through the start of the 21st century, Germany has witnessed a sizable migration of young, educated Israeli Jews seeking academic and employment opportunities, with Berlin being their favorite destination.